 The Pastor shall serve as Moderator of the Board of Directors (unless local church bylaws state otherwise.)

-The Pastor shall make provisions for the Sacraments and Rites, as outlined in the Bylaws, to be administered with excellence.
+The Pastor shall make provisions for the Sacraments and Rites, as outlined in the BCC Bylaws, to be administered with excellence.
 (Depending on the size and structure of the church the Pastor may only perform a limited number of the ministry areas personally.)

 The Sacraments of Baptism and Holy Communion